Sandesh-Pol/Event-Management-Django/README.md

 - The application uses a responsive design framework to ensure a seamless experience across devices.
 - Cards are used extensively to display events and tickets, providing a clean and modern look.

-## Contributing 🤝

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact 📬